 The scales on its sides and back are bluish-black, though some snakes have a bit of red or orange around their head.
 Other facts about the indigo snake are that it can grow over 9 feet in length and weigh close to 10 pounds.

-Eastern Indigo Snakes are actively only during the day and are found mostly in dry glades or sandy ridges, steam bottoms, and higher ground sandy soils.
-They like to stay where there is a lot of natural streams.
+Eastern Indigo Snakes are active only during the day and are found mostly in dry glades or sandy ridges, steam bottoms, and higher ground sandy soils.
+They like to stay where there are a lot of natural streams.
 They are known for their use of gopher and tortoise burrows and will stay there to lay eggs or take shelter from the elements.